Fall Mason Decor Idea for Fall

 Fill each jar with three inches of salt, then add little tea lights.
 Place the jars on top of the styrofoam.

-To save on the amount of moss you need, fill the box with crumbled tissue paper, parchment paper, tea towels whatever you can think of that you have on hand.
+To save on the amount of moss you need, fill the box with crumpled tissue paper, parchment paper, tea towels whatever you can think of that you have on hand.

 Place the moss on top making sure to cover all the tissue paper.
 Decorate with your gathered items.

-I placed this by the front door in the entry foyer.
-It matches the key cabinet pretty well.
+I placed this by the front door in the entry foyer as it matches the key cabinet we currently have in the front foyer.